Joanne Olson is thrilled her eyebrows are back.

 One in four woman are resistant to todays form of chemotherapy and a better understanding of the disease will help deliver a more individualized form of treatment, explained Olson.

 It has been 32 years since Terry Fox attempted to run across Canada in his Marathon of Hope and for 32 years the annual Terry Fox Run in Maple Ridge continues to grow.

 Terry was diagnosed with osteogenic sarcoma and his right leg was amputated above the knee.

 On April 12, 1980 Terry began his Marathon of Hope, a run across Canada to raise money for cancer research.
 He covered 5,374 kilometres over 143 days before the cancer returned and forced him to stop running.
 That was Sept.
 1, 1980.
 He died the following year on June 28, 1981.

-However, before he died Terry started something that has grown well past what he could have imagined, said Terry’s brother Fred Fox.
+However, before Terry died he started something that has grown well past what his wildest imagination could have been.

-Fred, who lives in Maple Ridge, told more than 850 people at Sunday’s run that Terry would be proud of the support that is still generated for cancer research.
+Terrys brother Fred Fox, who lives in Maple Ridge, told the crowd at the run on Sunday that Terry would be proud of the amount of support that is still generated for cancer research.

 The weather always helps, but we always say it doesnt matter what the weather is, Terry ran in snow when he left Newfoundland, and the rain and heat of Southern Ontario, so its great to have so many people out here participating and its going to be a beautiful day, he said.